galaxyproject/tools-iuc/tools/rgcca/TUTORIAL.md

 Download the pre-formatted files [here](https://github.com/rgcca-factory/RGCCA/tree/release/3.0.0/inst/extdata).
 This folder includes three blocks with the same individuals (corresponding to the countries here) but different types of variables (agriculture, industry and politic).
 In this dataset, according to Russett (1964), a high agriculture inequality and a low industrial development lead to unstable political regime.

 Download them in Galaxy (with the download button in green, **Fig. 1**).
-The accepted format is one (for PCA) or multiple CSV files containing a matrix with:
+The accepted format is one (for PCA) or multiple TSV files containing a matrix with:
 - quantitative values only, with decimals separated by '.' and missing values labelled as "NA"
 - samples in rows, labelled in the 1rst column with the same sample names between blocks (some samples could be missing in some blocks)
 - variables in columns, labelled in the 1rst line without duplications in variable names between blocks